-Art Therapy assists you to gain clarity and make positive changes in a creative and culturally appropriate manner through the medium of art making, meditation, mindfulness, sandplay, dream work and more in a safe, nurturing environment.
+Art Therapy assists you to gain clarity and make positive changes in a creative and culturally appropriate manner through the medium of art-making, meditation, mindfulness, sandplay therapy, dream work, body movement and more in a safe, nurturing environment.

 Drawing on your creative right brain hemisphere, processes are integrated with models of counselling and psychotherapy.
 This allows you to gain a different perspective on issues and find solutions.

 No previous art experience is necessary – Art Therapy guarantees to draw out your unique creativity, clarity and confidence to bring about emotional, spiritual and mindful wellbeing for you.

 Kerryn Knight and her fellow qualified Art Therapists at Kindred Art Space are trained in psychotherapy processes and specialise in the use of art-making and the creative process within the therapeutic relationship.
 Therefore Art Therapists go through similar training to other types of traditional “talk therapists” but have the additional training in using the healing arts within the Therapeutic process.